 The ceremonial dance or Cham is practiced all over the Himalayas where Tibetan Buddhism is practiced actively.
-The Himalayan regions of Tibet, Bhutan, India and northern areas of Nepal are the areas where these mask dances take place during special festivals.
+The Himalayan regions of Tibet, Bhutan, India and northern areas of Nepal are the areas where these mask dances take place during unique festivals.
 The performance can be spellbinding to those attending the celebrations.

 Origin of Mask Cham (dance)

 The origins of Tibetan Buddhist Mask Dance date back to around the 6th century; Ancient Indian literature tells of the sacred dance called Ger that was performed by the Dakinis when Kalachakra lesson was taught.
 Cham is part of a Tantric ritual.
 Tantra was developed in ancient India, in the region of modern-day Pakistan.
 Many elements of cham points to its roots in Hinduism, and in the Bon tradition (the spiritual tradition of Tibet before Buddhism).
 The Cham dance tradition depicts the tale of what Guru Padmasambhava did to eradicate evil spirits that obstructed the construction of Samye Monastery in the 8th century.
 The mask dances are an integral part of Mahayana Buddhism.

 The religious significance of Cham